 Department of Music Scholarships

-A variety of music scholarships are available for a select group of talented students.
+A variety of music scholarships are available for music majors and non-music majors depending on a successful audition.
 In addition to the AUSOM application, all music and ensemble scholarships require an audition.
 Unless otherwise noted, scholarship audition requirements are the same as the requirements found on the Auditions page.
-Incoming students who complete the AUSOM application and audition on an advertised audition date will be considered for all scholarships for which they are eligible.
+Incoming students who complete the AUSOM application and audition successfully, either online or on campus, will be considered for all scholarships for which they are eligible.
+No scholarships can be awarded without successful admittance into Auburn University.
 Returning students seeking ensemble or independent scholarships should consult the appropriate coordinator or director for more information.
 Eligibility and additional requirements vary and can be found on the links below.
+The audition deadline is February 14, 2020.

 The John W. Tamblyn Scholarship

-This endowed scholarship recognizes outstanding student achievement.
+This scholarship recognizes outstanding student achievement and talent.
 Eligibility is open to Auburn University students of all majors who participate in the musical activities of the Department of Music for the duration of the award.
 Incoming freshman may audition as a high school senior, but must enroll at Auburn to receive the award.
 Auditions are held each spring for the following academic year.
 Awards of up to $1,000 are for one year and are not renewable, but previous winners are eligible.

 Alma Dark Howard Memorial Music Scholarship

-This scholarship identifies and supports the advanced training of talented musicians who are also dedicated community servants.
+This scholarship is available for graduate studies and identifies and supports the advanced training of talented musicians who are also dedicated community servants.
 Eligibility is limited to seniors and recent graduates of the five schools in which Alma Dark had a special interest (Auburn University, Campbell University, Greensboro College, Mars Hill College and Meredith College).
 The faculty of each school selects candidates who audition for an outside panel of judges and interview with a scholarship committee.

 The Glenn F. Gross Memorial Scholarship